utilmeta/utilmeta-py/docs/en/guide/client.md

 ## Write a `Client` class

-Classes are written `Client` in the same way as [编写 API 类](../api-route), except that our class needs to inherit from the `utilmeta.core.cli.Client` class.
+Classes are written `Client` in the same way as [Writing API Class](../api-route), except that our class needs to inherit from the `utilmeta.core.cli.Client` class.

 ### Request function